 Has Covid killed Consulting – the evolution of the consulting market!

 As with most markets the C19 pandemic has been a fast-track mechanism for change within the consulting industry.
+Even Ascent Professional Services is no exception.
 Companies have had to evolve or die and the consulting market is no different.
 I have spoken to hundreds of management consultants over the last 6 months from consultant to Partner grade across the world and I believe these are the main themes on consultant’s minds:

 Face time with clients has always been the key value-add for consultants, this is no longer happening.
 Whilst there are obvious drawbacks around developing client relationships, selling work, team bonding, junior development, etc…there have been some clear advantages.
 Less (or zero) travel has meant:

 Ironically this has thrown up other challenges illustrated by these quotes:

 Accenture Consultant “I joined consulting to travel the world and explore and new culture and ways of working, I no longer do this!”

 Oliver Wyman Principal – “travel actually gave me some downtime to prep and think away from work and family, I’m now on 24/7 at home as everyone can reach me at any time”

 Companies who have a broad sector diversity have by and large seen small % revenue decreases or have flat-lined.
 The unlucky ones are those who have developed niche business models within hospitality, events, travel, high-street retail and to a lesser degree financial services which appears in a holding pattern.

 There is a flip-side, pharmaceuticals/life sciences/online retail have seen exceptional growth.
 Plus government backed industries including central & local government, healthcare and utilities have fared well.